astronomer/docs/learn/scheduling-in-airflow.md

 - Schedule a DAG daily except for holidays.
 - Schedule a DAG at multiple times daily with uneven intervals.
 For example, 1:00 PM and 4:30 PM.

-These limitations can be overcome by using [timetables](#timetables).
+You can avoid these limitations by using [timetables](#timetables).

 ## Data-aware scheduling

 With **Datasets**, you can make Airflow aware of updates to data objects.
-Using that awareness, other DAGs can be scheduled on updates to these datasets.
-To create a dataset-based schedule, you pass the names of the dataset(s) to the `schedule` parameter.
+Using that awareness, Airflow can schedule other DAGs when there are updates to these datasets.
+To create a dataset-based schedule, pass the names of the dataset(s) to the `schedule` parameter.
 Airflow 2.9 added the ability to define conditional logic for your dataset schedules, as well as the option to combine timetables with dataset-based schedules.

 <Tabs
     defaultValue="simple"